-Please Note: The Title IX Coordinator and Deputy Title IX Coordinator are not confidential sources of support.
+Please Note: The Title IX Coordinator is not a confidential source of support.
 While they will address your complaint with sensitivity and will keep your information as private as possible, confidentiality cannot be guaranteed.
 For confidential resources, please contact the Sinclair Counseling Services Office at 937-512-3032.

 Learn more about how reports of sexual misconduct are handled by reviewing the Sinclair Sexual Harassment and Sex Discrimination Procedure.

 A formal complaint is the form signed by a Complainant who wishes to file a formal grievance under the Sinclair Title IX Sexual Harassment and Sex Discrimination Procedure.
 This form must be submitted to the Title IX Coordinator prior to the start of a formal investigation process or the informal resolution process.
 Prior to starting an investigation or the informal resolution process, the Title IX Coordinator will conduct the initial assessment to determine whether the jurisdiction and threshold requirements have been met, that Tittle IX Sexual harassment may have occurred and that an investigation or the informal resolution process is appropriate.